maoberlehner/markus-oberlehner-net/content/blog/building-avalanche-v4.md

 I moved all components into separate GitHub repositories and made them work as [Bower](https://bower.io/) packages.
 I also split the packages into different types (mostly based on the [ITCSS convention](http://csswizardry.net/talks/2014/11/itcss-dafed.pdf)).

-The biggest change from version 2.x.x to 3.x.x was the switch to NPM instead of Bower.
+The biggest change from version 2.x.x to 3.x.x was the switch to npm instead of Bower.
 With version 3.x.x I also tried to use SASS to it's limits and made almost every aspect of the packages configurable.

 ```scss
 // 3.x.x example code (grid object package).